NikosGavalas/ntua-softeng/docs/Merged-Full.md

 @endif{}
 ```

-And the following snippet will display a greeting to the user, as well as their avatarw.
+And the following snippet will display a greeting to the user, as well as their avatar.

 ```html
 <span>Hello @{user.name}!</span>